artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

 AtoM offers :term:`administrators <administrator>` the ability to import data in multiple formats including CSV (comma separated value) import.
-Accession records can be imported via CSV using the Accession record CSV template provided for users on the AtoM wiki; further instructions are included in the AtoM Administrator's Manual under CSV Import.
+Accession records can be imported via CSV using the Accession record CSV template provided for users on the AtoM wiki; further instructions are included on the :ref:`CSV import <csv-import>` page.
 The accessions CSV import method has no restrictions on the accession number formatting - consequently, users can import multiple legacy accession records at once using this method.

 * For more information on importing descriptions and terms via CSV in this manual, see: :ref:`CSV import <csv-import>`

+.. _alter-accession-mask:

 Method 2: Altering the Accessions mask
 --------------------------------------